rtq998916/MyNFT/README.md

 ```
 Contract deployed to address: 0x81c587EB0fE773404c473DFQDCQ1327C470eED
 ```
+Remember this address.
+We will use it later.

 You can see the transaction on [Etherscan](https://etherscan.io/txs)

 It will be something like this: